Proportionate Recursive Maximum Correntropy Criterion Adaptive Filtering Algorithms and their Performance Analysis: Introduction

 \section{Introduction}

-Adaptive filters under the minimum mean square error (MMSE) or least squares (LS) criteria, such as the least mean squares (LMS) and recursive least squares (RLS) algorithms, are used widely in signal processing applications such as channel equalization \cite{Duan18}, noise cancellation \cite{Yang11}, system modeling \cite{Pelekanakis14}.
-Conventional methods working properly under Gaussian noise, may suffer performance degradation under non-Gaussian situations.
-The main reason is that the MMSE/LS criteria are sensitive to outliers \cite{Chen17}.
-Recently, the correntropy as a nonlinear (local) similarity measure in kernel space has gained increasing attention for its insensitivity to outliers \cite{Liu07}.
-The maximum correntropy criterion (MCC) has been successfully used in the design of robust adaptive filters, whose coefficients are updated such that the correntropy between the filter output and desired signal is maximized \cite{Singh09,Chen14,Chen16,Singh10,Chen15,Qian18,Ma13}.
+The minimum mean square error (MMSE) and least squares (LS) criteria, have been widely adopted in the design of adaptive filtering algorithms, leading to e.g. the least mean squares (LMS) and recursive least squares (RLS) filters.
+These classic algorithms have attained great success in many applications such as channel equalization \cite{Duan18}, noise cancellation \cite{Yang11}, system modeling \cite{Pelekanakis14}, just to name a few.
+However, the MMSE/LS criteria are known to be sensitive to outliers \cite{Chen17}.
+Outliers are common in various contexts, such as sensor calibration \cite{LiTSP17} (due to sensor failure), face recognition \cite{Torre03} (owing to self-shadowing, specularity, or brightness saturation), and others.
+In contrast, the emerging maximum correntropy criterion (MCC) is more robust to outliers.

-A stochastic gradient based adaptive algorithm for the MCC solution, namely the MCC algorithm \cite{Singh09} was proposed under the impulsive noise environment and its theoretical excess mean square error was derived via the energy conservation principle \cite{Chen14}.
-In \cite{Chen16}, generalized Gaussian density (GGD) function was employed as the cost function to replace the Gaussian kernel used in the MCC algorithm, leading to a generalized maximum correntropy criterion (GMCC) algorithm.
-The gradient based algorithms, however, depend on a free parameter step-size and usually converge slowly.
-To improve performance, fixed-point iterative algorithms were investigated and they achieve a superlinear convergence \cite{Singh10,Chen15,Qian18}.
-In \cite{Ma13}, the recursive MCC (RMCC) algorithm was derived for non-stationary environment.
-The design of RMCC is comparable to that for the RLS.
+Many MCC adaptive filtering algorithms have been developed \cite{Singh09,Chen14,Chen16,Singh10,Chen15,Qian18,Ma13}.
+They can be classified into two categories: stochastic gradient type algorithms \cite{Singh09,Chen14,Chen16} and recursive MCC (RMCC) type algorithms \cite{Singh10,Chen15,Qian18,Ma13}.
+The design of RMCC is somewhat similar to that of the RLS.
+In \cite{Singh09}, an MCC algorithm was proposed for the environment with impulsive noise and its theoretical excess mean square error (MSE) was derived using the energy conservation principle \cite{Chen14}.
+In \cite{Chen16}, a generalized Gaussian density (GGD) cost function was employed to replace the Gaussian kernel used in original MCC algorithm, leading to a generalized maximum correntropy criterion (GMCC) algorithm.
+Compared with stochastic gradient type algorithms, the RMCC type algorithms can achieve superlinear convergence \cite{Singh10,Chen15,Qian18}.